mrcrypster/datachild/articles/how-to-format-data-using-openai-api.md

 * `import openai` - load module to work with OpenAI API,
 * `as_csv(data, columns)` - this function will return CSV with a given list of `columns` based on text `data`,
 * `Format given text in CSV` - we let AI know we want it to give us CSV,
-* `', '.join(columns)` - this part of prompt lists columns we want to see in final CSV,
+* `', '.join(columns)` - this part of the prompt lists columns we want to see in the final CSV,
 * `text-davinci-003` - AI model we want to use (most powerful one),
 * `prompt=prompt + data` - send task for AI together with data,
 * `open('unformatted.txt').read()` - reads text data from text file.